ArtemPerestoroninQuanatoriCom/examo-file-generator/README.md

     -minQG, --minQuestionsInGroup <arg>       min number of questions that will be generated for one group.
 Default=1000 -minQT, --minQuestionsForTemplate <arg>   min number of questions that will be generated for one template.
 Default=10 -out,   --outputDir <arg>                 Directory to generate files.
-Default=target/generated/
+Default=target/generated/ -maxTE, --maxTemplatesForExam <arg>     Max number of templates that will be generated for exam.
+Default=2 -maxTT, --maxTagsForTemplate <arg>      Max number of tags that will be included in template.
+Default=2